-Our commitment to our Athletes, Our Communities, and Our Planet
+Our Commitment to People, Our Communities and Our Planet

 - Leftover food that was not used during the event is donated to Chicago area charities, safe houses and school volunteer groups.